 A Holy Union is a religious rite.
-At present, there is only one state within the continental United States that affords Civil Unions the same legal status as a Matrimony.
+At present, there are 15 states and the District of Columbia in Washington, D.C. within the continental United States that afford Civil Unions the same legal status as a Matrimony.
 However, if you both live in Broward County you can register your Domestic Partnership with the county.
 We offer this service (including notary public) as part of our Holy Union package.
 You can also make contractual agreements by consulting your attorney.
-If you need a referral, we will give you a list of attorneys.

 Holy Matrimony is both a religious and a civil act, and changes the legal status of the relationship between two people of opposite gender.
 There are civil forms and legal requirements which are required by the State of Florida.
 You will need to obtain a marriage license prior to the wedding date.
 You might also consult with your attorney about the legal aspects of your marriage.

 We take the sacraments and the rites of the church very seriously.
 Before we will perform one of these ceremonies, you must 1) first meet with a wedding consultant; 2) meet several times with the person who will solemnize your vows 3) assume financial responsibility for the cost associated with the ceremony; and 4) have been in this relationship long enough to be very clear about your decision to be wed.
 (Six months is a suggested minimum period for being in relationship before being wed.)